bmigette/autoreco/README.md

 python main.py --host 192.168.1.1 --domain test.com
 ```

-## Resuming a test
+## Resuming a scan
 The following command will attempt to resume a scan.
-The resume-failed option allows to retry all tests that are not successful (Error, Stopped, ...)
+The resume-failed option allows to retry all jobs that are not successful (Error, Stopped, ...)
 ```
 python main.py --resume /path/to/autoreco_2024_xxxx --resume-failed
 python main.py --resume /path/to/autoreco_2024_xxxx --resume-failed
 ```

-## Run additional tests once you have valid credentials
+## Run additional jobs once you have valid credentials
 creds.txt file format:
 >user:password
 ```
 python main.py --resume /path/to/autoreco_2024_xxxx --credentials /path/to/creds.txt
 ```

+Note that by default, the tool will look into creds.txt file in the working dir (/path/to/autoreco_2024_xxxx) and if it exists, use this credentials, meaning you can add credentials to a running scan.

 # Notes
 This is absolutely not stealth.
 Before scanning any system, make sure you are authorized to do it.